yewstack/yew/examples/README.md

 ## Build and run the client

-Enter the `client` folder and run:
+Enter the `showcase` folder and run:

 ```sh
 cargo web start